herber/hekto/README.md

 ## Single page applications
 Hekto supports single page applications like(react, vue and angular).
 Simply add a `200.html` file in your projects directory.
 Hekto will serve your 200.html for all requests.
 You can still access all the other files.

+## Extension less html
+Extension less html makes it possible for you to strip `.html` for html files in urls.
+Eg. `help.html` is served at `/help.html` and at `/help`.

 ## Contribute
 Create a pull request / issue to tell us about your awesome ideas, you want us to add or fork the repo and send us a link to your version.